-Meg McElwee, author of Growing Up Sew Liberated gives her thoughts on making handmade clothes for children.
+Meg McElwee, author of Growing Up Sew Liberated gives her thoughts on sewing children’s clothing.

 Is It Comfortable?

 Babies and young children should always be dressed in comfortable clothes.
 They are just learning about the world, and we want to surround them with positive impressions of it.
 My preference is for organic cotton and wool knit fabrics.
 In a warm climate, I love making shirts and pants our of woven linen/cotton blends.
 I avoid synthetic fibers, as they don’t breathe as well as natural fibers.